ryanmcgrath/jelly/readme.md

 - `diesel migration run` to create the user database table
 - `cargo run` to... well, run it.
 Depending on whether you have `diesel_cli` installed you might need that too.

+_Protip: You can integrate [zxcvbn](https://github.com/shssoichiro/zxcvbn-rs) with the existing Validator infrastructure.
+I didn't rip it out of my stuff for some other reasons, but it works really well!_

 ## Notes
 This is probably still a bit rough around the edges, since I ripped it out of an existing project of mine, but the key things I wanted to solve were: